 Think all of the best pasta dishes were invented in Italy?
 Then you’ve never heard of chicken riggies!
-Head to Chesterfield Restaurant in Utica to taste this uniquely hometown dish of chicken, rigatoni, and hot or sweet peppers in a spicy cream and tomato sauce.
-While the identity of the riggie’s inventor remains an unsolved mystery, Chesterfield’s is on the books for creating another local favorite—Utica greens (greens sauteed with hot peppers, garlic, cheese, bread crumbs, and variations of meat and prosciutto).
+Head to Chesterfield Restaurant in Utica to taste this unique hometown dish of chicken, rigatoni, and hot or sweet peppers in a spicy cream and tomato sauce.
+While the identity of the riggie’s inventor remains unknown, Chesterfield’s is on the books for creating another local favorite—Utica greens (greens sauteed with hot peppers, garlic, cheese, bread crumbs, and variations of meat and prosciutto).

 The Pub, Jamestown (Chautauqua-Allegheny)

 Credit: Ashley J Brown

 You know those places where you feel like family from the minute you walk in?
 This is one of them.
 At the Pub, everyone’s a local, and it wows with simple, just plain good food a quick five-minute walk from the National Comedy Center and Lucy-Desi Museum.
 Mama Mary’s angel hair pasta with (off-menu) garlic oil is pure bliss, and the hot peppers in red sauce are perfect if you can handle a bit of a kick.
 Be sure to bring cash as no credit cards accepted, but don’t worry, prices are low so you won’t need a lot of it to have a great meal.